Tobitap04/robust-causal-eval/README.md

 cd robust-causal-eval
 ```

+We recommend using `Python 3.10`, as this is the version the project was developed and tested with.
 Optionally create a python venv or conda environment.
-Requires `Python >= 3.10`.

 With `Anaconda3`:
 ```